Careers360 Logo

 Right-Hand Thumb Rule gives the direction of the magnetic field of Circular Currents.

-Right-hand thumb rule stated below:
+Right-hand thumb rule is stated below:

 If the fingers are curled along the current, the stretched thumb will point towards the magnetic field.